h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 Two of the most important parameters of a Deep Learning model are the number of neurons in the hidden layers and the number of epochs.
 The parameter for both hidden neurons and layers is **“hidden”**, and we can specify the hidden layer sizes.
 For example, to define a two-hidden-layer model, with 200 neurons in each layer, we would define it as [200, 200].
 If you wanted to have three hidden layers with 300 neurons in the first layer, 200 in the second one, and 100 in the third one, we would do it as follows [300, 200, 100].
 The **epochs** allows us to specify the number of times to iterate (stream) the dataset, and this value can be a fraction.
 We will try to find a good size for our hidden layer, and we will take care of the number of epochs with early stopping.

 Since there are so many combinations for the size of hidden layers, the easiest thing to do is to just do a random search and use one of the models that you find.
-In this tutorial, we will try to find a good size for the hidden layer taking into consideration the time it takes to train, and then we will try to tune that model.
-We will explore models with up to two hidden layers for you to see, but for the purpose of this tutorial, we will not try to tune more complex DL models.
+In this self-paced course, we will try to find a good size for the hidden layer taking into consideration the time it takes to train, and then we will try to tune that model.
+We will explore models with up to two hidden layers for you to see, but for the purpose of this self-paced course, we will not try to tune more complex DL models.

 With the code shown below, you can do a random search to explore several sizes of hidden layers.
 The way we chose the number of neurons is selecting multiples of 165, which is the size of our input layer (although we do not have 165 predictors, we have predictors that have multiple categories, and they all add up to 165, and thus the number of neurons) and we also added two random sizes, 100 and 200, just to see how they perform.